 Streaming Output

 In some scenarios, you may want to render narrative text in a streaming or incremental fashion, such as when receiving data from a server in chunks or simulating real-time updates.
-The T8 library provides a convenient API for this: text.streamRender.
+With the simplified T8 API, you can achieve this by repeatedly calling text.render() with updated T8 syntax strings.

 When to Use Streaming Output?